SVRTK/auto-proc-svrtk/README.md

-- The repository and code for automation of [SVR](https://github.com/SVRTK/SVRTK) reconstruction and deep learning segmentation were designed and created by [Alena Uus](https://github.com/alenauus), KCL.
+- The repository and code for automation of [SVR](https://github.com/SVRTK/SVRTK) reconstruction and deep learning segmentation were designed and created by [Alena Uus](https://github.com/alenauus), Kings' College London.